MichaelCurrin/dev-cheatsheets/cheatsheets/web/svg.md

 ### Current color in CSS

-I am new to the currentColor approach but looks like there is another way to achieve color changing without [Current color](#current-color) set directly on the SVG.
+I am new to the `currentColor` approach but looks like there is another way to achieve color changing without Current color set directly on the SVG, as above.

 Based on the Minima theme `assets/minima-social-icons.svg` file.